peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `static EInteger getOne()`<br>
  Gets the number 1 as an arbitrary-precision integer.
 * `boolean GetSignedBit(int index)`<br>
- Returns whether a bit is set in the two's-complement representation of this object's value.
+ Returns whether a bit is set in the two's-complement form (see "Forms of numbers") of this object's value.
 * `int GetSignedBitLength()`<br>
  Finds the minimum number of bits needed to represent this object's